NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 # Automatically Set Auto Size mode to Grow on FSx for NetApp ONTAP Volumes

 ## Introduction
-This project helps to mitigate the issue of not being able to set the auto size mode to on an FSxN volume when creating it from the AWS console or API.
+This project helps to mitigate the issue of not being able to set the auto size mode on an FSxN volume when creating it from the AWS console or API.
 It does this by providing a Lambda function that will set the mode for you, and instructions on how to set up a CloudWatch event to trigger the Lambda function whenever a volume is created.
 With this